hal9ai/hal9/website/learn/interface/using.md

 You can input prompts (send messages) to your AI using the bottom textbox from the chat interface.
 The nature of the inputs are dependent on what kind of AIs you are using.

-Hal9's AI supports a broad range of tasks from answering generic questions, to generating images and processing documents and numerical datasets.
+AI's created with Hal9 Platform support a broad range of tasks from answering generic questions, to generating images and processing documents and numerical datasets.
 However, other ones might be specialized in specific tasks or data sources.

 <center><a href="/apps/hal9"><ThemedImage src="hal9-chat-textarea" /></a></center>